Degrees

 • 12 semester credits earned in a related field of study.

-• The students will work with Career Services staff to obtain approval of the internship by the Associate Dean from the academic discipline where the student is requesting to earn credit.
+• Students will work with Career Services staff to obtain approval of the internship by the Associate Dean from the academic discipline where the student is requesting to earn credit.

 Upon successful completion of the course, a student is expected to demonstrate the following learning outcomes: